digineo/texd/README.md

 It would be nice if clients could manage "projects" or "templates", i.e. a directory with a preset list of static assets (like images, fonts, or document classes), and send only the dynamic files for compilation.
-While I don't have reliable numbers (yet), I suspect this could save a lot of bandwidth (assets like images are not easily transfer-compressable and their file size are orders of magnitude larger then plaintext `.tex` files).
+While I don't have reliable numbers (yet), I suspect this could save a lot of bandwidth (assets like images are not easily transfer-compressible and their file size are orders of magnitude larger then plaintext `.tex` files).

 This would however introduce a state and managing it will introduce quite a lot of complexity on